abbosaliboev/OS_WEB_PROJECT/docs/README.md

 ### **How to Start a React Frontend Project?**
-If you want to use **React, Bootstrap, HTML, and CSS**, follow these steps:
+If you want to use **React, Bootstrap, SASS, HTML, and CSS**, follow these steps:

 ---